ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

         fold: unfolded
 {% endcodeblock %}

-If you have already enabled code highlighting in Hexo, you may customize the code blocks with `highlight` settings in the `article` section.
-You can choose a theme from all themes listed in [highlight.js/src/styles](https://github.com/highlightjs/highlight.js/tree/9.18.1/src/styles) and put the file name without the `.css` extension in the `theme` setting.
-You may also turn the "copy" button on or off by setting `clipboard` to `true` or `false`.
-Finally, if you wish to fold or unfold all code blocks, please set the `fold` setting to `folded` or `unfolded`.
-The folding feature can also be disabled if you leave the `fold` setting empty.
-Moreover, you can fold individual code blocks in the markdown file using the following syntax:
+Additionally, you can fold an individual code block in the Markdown file using the following syntax:

 ```
 {% codeblock "optional file name" lang:code_language_name >folded %}